prasanna855/arbitrary-precision-arithmetic/readme.md

 - `AFloat.java` – for doing float math
 - `MyInfArith.java` – main file to run with command line
 - `pom.xml` – for Maven build
-- `run_tests.py` - for test cases and to check whether maven exists and installed.
+- `run_tests.py` - for test cases and to compile java programs and to check whether maven exists and installed.

 ## How to Build